 Artists have long made studies of beauty and aesthetic proportions and, today, facial plastic surgeons must similarly understand beauty in order to make changes that can enhance their patients’ beauty.

 Just a few years ago, if you wanted a new nose – smaller, straighter, smoother – you could either a.) have a rhinoplasty or b.) that’s it.
 You had no other options.
 But with the rise of injectable fillers came an innovative technique capable of transforming your entire profile in under 15 minutes: the non-surgical nose job.
 Working with the same hyaluronic acid gels used for lips and cheeks, a doctor can correct curves, bumps, and lumps, making your nose appear smaller (even though it’s technically getting bigger).
-At SW1 Clinic, we help you decide on whether nose fillers is right for you.
+At SW1 Clinic, we help you decide on whether nose fillers in Singapore is right for you.

 What is the procedure like?

 Step 1 – SW1 Clinic doctors will carefully assess your nose and mark out the treated area.
 This is crucial to attaining an optimal result.